vandanal187/1/TransportTime.md

-This page describes the relationship between the AudioContext time and the Transport's TimelinePosition.
+This page describes the relationship between the AudioContext time and the Transport's Time.

 ## Scheduling with AudioContext time